 TKI uses the New Zealand Education Sector Logon system for user accounts.
 A TKI account lets you personalise your experience - enabling you to save custom homepage layouts, create kete, and save bookmarks and searches.

 If you already have an Education Sector user ID and password, you are ready to log in.
 If not, you should register with the link below.

-Kate Birch and Sarah McWilliams conducted a webinar on the new Literacy Leadership section on Literacy Online which takes you on a tour of the site and explains the ways in which this site can support Literacy Leaders in schools.
+On the new Literacy leadership section on Literacy Online, Kate Birch and Sarah McWilliams conducted a webinar that takes you on a tour of the site and explains the ways it can support Literacy leaders in schools.

 Use the diagram below to navigate to each phase of the teacher inquiry cycle.

 “The primary purpose of assessment is to improve students’ learning and teacher’s teaching as both student and teacher respond to the information that it provides.
 With this in mind, schools need to consider how they will gather, analyse, and use assessment information so that it is effective in meeting this purpose.”

 A key function of literacy leadership is leading pedagogical change through the teaching as an inquiry tool.
 This is clearly explained in Leading from the middle: educational leadership for middle and senior leaders

 The following are your cornerstone resources that you will need to have extensive knowledge of and refer to almost daily.
 Ensure that you and your teachers have copies of each and bring them to all meetings for ready reference.